svaningelgem/jacoco-console-reporter/README.md

 5. Calculating coverage metrics (class, method, branch, line) for each node
 6. Generating a tree-like report to the console
 7. Computing a weighted combined coverage score
+8. Applying exclusion patterns to filter out specific files or packages

 ## Contributing